 G2Crowd Rating: 3.9 / 5 (8 reviews)

 Cool Features: You can select lo-fi or hi-fi prototypes.
 It also comes with pre-configured widgets and icons.
-Also has the option to be an on-premise solution, for all of your top-secret projects.
+It also can be an on-premise solution for all of your top-secret projects.

 G2Crowd Rating: 3.3 / 5 (32 reviews)

-Pricing: This is the most confusing pricing out of any of these, so bare with me.
-It’s $19/user/month for basic, then pricing scales based on the features you are interested in unlocking. $29 is the next tier which includes advanced interactions and exporting capabilities, $98 for 3 users and a new set of features including team commenting.
-After that, there’s a 4th non-descript “enterprise” level, which is really just code for the fact that they are open to negotiating with really big teams.
+Pricing: This is the most confusing pricing out of any of these, so bear with me.
+It’s $19/user/month for basic, then pricing scales based on the features you are interested in unlocking. $29 is the next tier, including advanced interactions and exporting capabilities, $98 for three users, and a new set of features, including team commenting.
+After that, there’s a 4th non-descript “enterprise” level, which is just code because they are open to negotiating with big teams.
 See more details here.

-Cool Features: From the reviews I’ve read, it looks like UXPin differentiates itself through offering high quality, personal customer service.
+Cool Features: From the reviews, it looks like UXPin differentiates itself by offering high-quality, personal customer service.
 UXPin also recently announced support for design systems.

 G2Crowd Rating: (not on G2crowd)

-Cool Features: This tool was built by designers at Facebook, and they use it for all of their prototypes in house.
-It looks like this app is geared more toward the iOS developer than anything else.
-It boasts an integration with Apple’s Quartz Composer.
-It also looks like you can copy and paste directly from sketch into Origami, which is pretty cool.
+Cool Features: This tool was built by designers at Facebook, and they use it for all of their prototypes in-house.
+This app is geared more toward the iOS developer than anything else.
+It boasts integration with Apple’s Quartz Composer.
+You can copy and paste directly from Sketch into Origami, which is cool.

 Usability Testing Tools